A Biologically Plausible Dense Associative Memory with Exponential Capacity: Results

 To evaluate the generality of the proposed learning rule beyond MNIST, we applied the same procedure to the CIFAR-10 dataset.
 In this case, $N_v = 3072\,(3\times32\times32)$, and to compensate for the increased complexity of this dataset, we used a network with 500 hidden neurons, compared to 50 hidden neurons for MNIST.
 Figure~\ref{fig:cifar_recon} presents examples of the cues alongside their recalls.
 These results show that the network is able to reconstruct interpretable outputs from the learned representations, despite storing a large number of complex memories (50,000) and significantly violating the condition $N_v \gg N_h$.
 Importantly, these images are highly correlated, yet the network produces 49982 unique stable minima corresponding to the stored memories, with each memory representation being both stable and interpretable.

 The learned basic memories for CIFAR-10 images are shown in Figure~\ref{fig:cifar_basis}a.
 They form a more heterogeneous set, yet remain nearly orthogonal, as shown in Figure~\ref{fig:cifar_basis}b.

-The network learns an effective threshold of $\theta = 0.21$ for MNIST and $\theta = 0.43$ for CIFAR-10.
-Note that the statistics of the learned base memories in MNIST and CIFAR-10 differ from one another and from the normal distribution assumed in the theory, which explains the difference between the learned thresholds.
+The network learns a global threshold of $\theta = 0.21$ for MNIST and $\theta = 0.43$ for CIFAR-10.
+Note that the statistics of the learned basic memories in MNIST and CIFAR-10 differ from one another and from the normal distribution assumed in the theory, which explains the difference between the learned thresholds.

 For this system to function as an associative memory, new “unseen” cues should converge toward the approximately correct fixed points.
 For example, cues related to dogs should end up near fixed points associated with dogs, not horses.
 As shown in Figure~\ref{fig:basic_memories_mnist}c and Figure~\ref{fig:cifar_basis}c, this behavior is indeed observed.
 The network converges to the nearest minimum of the energy landscape relative to the cue.